-The Baltimore National Heritage Area’s Small Cap Grant is a source of funding designed to provide small, but strategic investments in cultural heritage tourism capital projects within the heritage area.
+The Baltimore National Heritage Area’s Heritage Investment Grant is a source of funding designed to provide strategic investments in cultural heritage tourism within the heritage area.

-Eligible activities must address or complete a priority activity identified in and consistent with the goals, objectives, strategies, and actions outlined in the 2013 Baltimore National Heritage area Comprehensive Management Plan (available online at www.explorebaltimore.org).
+The Heritage Investment Grant may be used to fund non-capital projects and for general operating support.
+Eligible activities must address or complete a priority activity identified in and consistent with the goals, objectives, strategies, and actions outlined in the 2013 Baltimore National Heritage area Comprehensive Management Plan (available online at www.explorebaltimore.org/about-us/management-planning).
 Generally, grants will be made as one-time awards and not for ongoing projects or activities that require a multi-year grant commitment.

 - Be a nonprofit organization in good standing with the State of Maryland Department of Assessments and Taxation,

 - Be qualified to do business in Maryland,

 - Have the legal capacity and authority to incur obligations involved under the grant program,

 - Be located within the boundary of the heritage area (or the program/activity will happen within the boundary of the Heritage area.)